FaustoSav/FaustoSav/README.md

  - HTML
  - CSS
  - Javascript
- - Visual Studio Code
  - Git
  - Sass
  - TailwindCSS
  - React
  - Typescript
+ - SQL Server
+ - PostgreSQL
+ - C#
- - Firebase
+ - .Net Core
 <!---
 FaustoSav/FaustoSav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.